 The secret is patterning the movement those early season bucks way before the breeding season kicks off.
 Early season bucks are motivated by safety and food.
 Bucks feel rather safe during the early fall because for 9 months no one has bothered them — no hunters in the woods, no funny scents, no 4-wheelers running around both before and after dark, and nothing strange at all.
 It has been quiet.

 It’s during this time of year that whitetail bucks find food sources and eat in preparation of the breeding season and winter.
 They may be hitting a feeder, a food plot, or an ag field, but they are all the same as far as you are concerned.
 If you can figure out a buck’s pre-rut pattern you drastically improve your chances of bagging that big boy.

 But as easy as it is to say get out there early, early season hunting brings its own set of challenges.
 In addition to facing warm, maybe even hot weather, you will be heading out into the woods battling mosquitoes, chiggers, and lots of leaves that have yet to fall.
 Hey, I never said it would be easy even though hunting pre-rut bucks can be highly effective.

 This can happen in many cases.
 In Texas, there are many parts of the state where the general deer hunting season opens after the rut has already begun!
 Many hunters across the country know this fact — and in many cases it’s probably one of the important reasons they picked up a bow.
 In areas where the rut takes place prior to the gun (general) season, bow-hunters have the best shot at both pre-rut and early-rut bucks.

-The rut kicking off prior the gun season opener is not unique to Texas so it’s important to know when the rut takes place in your area, because timing can be everything.
-It is very difficult to pattern a pre-rut buck when you show up a few weeks late, after the pattern has been broken.
+The rut kicking off prior the gun season opener is not unique to Texas so it’s important to know when the rut takes place in the area where you hunt, because timing can be everything.
+It is very difficult to pattern a pre-rut buck that’s locked into a feeding pattern when you show up a few weeks late, after the pattern has been broken.